itlezy/eMule/README.md

 The focus is as well to introduce the least amount of changes to preserve the original quality and stability of the client.

 ## Installation
+### eMule
+Reccomended to install the latest eMule Community version, but any 0.50+ should be fine as well. https://github.com/irwir/eMule/releases

+### Broadband Edition
-Just get the zip archive from the [release page](https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband) and replace your current executable.
+Just get the zip archive from the [release page](https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband) and replace your current eMule executable.
 Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing, even if the amount of changes are minimal some external dependencies have been bumped up at compiler flags made uniform to optimize the runtime.

 **Download** the latest Windows x64 release from https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband